onlyspencer/Discord-RPC/README.md

-# DISCORD RPC #1
+# DISCORD RPC #2

 ## Hello Guys !!

---> In this project, I just wanted to make a customizable Discord Rish Presence --> To enable this project on your Discord Account, you have to follow some instructions ;
+--> In this project, I just wanted to make a more simple customizable Discord Rish Presence --> To enable this project on your Discord Account, you have to follow some instructions ;

 ## First, Download